TomNere/hevc-demo/HEVCDemo/Assets/InfoTexts/English/PredictionType.md

+﻿Video compression removes repetitive images or scenes from video a this way reduces the size of video file.
-﻿In H.265 codec, there are 2 types of prediction.
+To achieve this, prediction of image informations is used.
+In H.265 codec, there are 2 types of prediction.

 **Intra picture**